9 min lectura mínima

 Usually cheaper than buying on the spot at the airport.

-You need two forms of ID: your passport and secondary identification (entry permit, visa, driver’s license, resident certificate, or student ID).
+You need your passport and secondary identification (entry permit, visa, driver’s license, resident certificate, or student ID).

 Your phone must be unlocked — check with your carrier before your trip.

-The validity period starts from the moment of activation, not purchase.
+The validity period starts from the moment of activation, not when you bought it.

-Consider a Taiwan eSIM to skip the lines, activate instantly, and keep your home number active.
+Consider an eSIM to skip the lines, activate instantly, and keep your home number active.

 Instant activation.
 No need to waste time finding an airport store, waiting in line, or dealing with paperwork.